iSathyam31/Medical-Cost-Assurance/README.md

 # Medical Insurance Cost Prediction</h1>

-By this machine learnig model you will now how features impact the the medical cost assurance.
+By this machine learnig model you will now how features impact the medical cost assurance.

  ## Features
 <ol>